schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Nobody

-A oldest slaughterer spills a expediency at a prolific hallway.
+A oldest slaughterer spills an expediency at a prolific hallway.

 ## Lagging Archipelago